 D. Administrative Meeting

-An informal meeting between a student and the Dean of Student Life and Service-Learning (or designee) to discuss an alleged violation of the Student Code of Conduct.
-An administrative meeting does not result in a sanction; however, following the administrative meeting, the Dean of Student Life and Service-Learning (or designee) may determine that the situation warrants a disciplinary hearing.
+An informal meeting between a student and the Dean of Student Life and Service-Learning or designee to discuss an alleged violation of the Student Code of Conduct.
+An administrative meeting does not result in a sanction; however, following the administrative meeting, the Dean of Student Life and Service-Learning or designee may determine whether the situation warrants a disciplinary hearing.

 E. Disciplinary Hearing

 A formal hearing between a student and the Dean of Student Life and Service-Learning or designee, during which due process will be followed.
 A disciplinary hearing may result in one or more sanctions, up to and including suspension or expulsion.

 Students shall obey the law, show respect for properly constituted authority, perform contractual obligations, show regard for the property of other persons and the College, maintain absolute integrity and high standards of individual honor in scholastic work, and observe high standards of behavior that are appropriate for a democratic educational environment in which the rights of others are respected.
 Each student shall be responsible for their own conduct, from the time of application for admission through the actual awarding of a degree, diploma, certificate, or skills certification.
 This requirement applies during the academic year, between terms, and before and after classes begin and end, as long as the student remains enrolled.

 The following describe general rules of student conduct, including behaviors and actions, which are established as policy by the Board of Trustees and are prohibited at Central Piedmont Community College.
 The Board authorizes College officials to take immediate action and/or begin disciplinary proceedings when a student or students are in violation of these rules.

 1. Academic Dishonesty and Plagiarism